1972 National League Championship Series: Game 5

 Game 5 proved to be one of the more memorable postseason contests in baseball history.
 After rain delayed the start of the game for 90 minutes, Pittsburgh took an early 2–0 lead with second-inning RBIs from Richie Hebner and Dave Cash.
 The Reds got one back in the third on an RBI double by Pete Rose.
 But Pittsburgh inched further ahead with another run-scoring hit from Cash in the fourth.
 César Gerónimo cut the Pirates' lead to 3–2 with a homer in the fifth.
 The Pirates held onto their 1-run margin until a dramatic bottom of the ninth.

-With the defending World Series champion Pirates three outs away from returning to defend their title, Reds catcher Johnny Bench hit a 1-2 backdoor changeup off Pittsburgh closer Dave Giusti over the right field wall for a home run to tie the game.
+With the defending World Series champion Pirates three outs away from returning to defend their title, Reds catcher Johnny Bench hit a 1–2 backdoor changeup off Pittsburgh closer Dave Giusti over the right field wall for a home run to tie the game.
 Tony Pérez singled and was replaced by pinch-runner George Foster.
 Denis Menke followed with another single as Foster moved to second base.
-With the count 2-0 on Geronimo, Giusti was replaced with Game 2 starter Bob Moose.
+With the count 2–0 on Geronimo, Giusti was replaced with Game 2 starter Bob Moose.
 Geronimo's fly ball out advanced Foster to third base, but Moose induced shortstop Darrell Chaney to pop out as Foster stayed at third.
-Just when it looked like Moose may wiggle out of a tough two-on, no out situation, he uncorked a wild pitch to pinch-hitter Hal McRae scoring Foster with the winning run, as the hometown fans and the Reds players celebrated a return to the World Series to face the Oakland A's.
+Just when it looked like Moose might wiggle out of a tough two-on, no out situation, he uncorked a wild pitch to pinch-hitter Hal McRae scoring Foster with the winning run, as the hometown fans and the Reds players celebrated a return to the World Series to face the Oakland A's.
 It was only the second time a postseason series ended on a wild pitch, the other being the 1927 World Series in which the Pirates lost to the Yankees in a four-game sweep.